WIFIS-Team/pipeline/README.md

 matplotlib - for plotting >= 1.5.2
 cPickle >= 2.3

-The versions provide the release for which the pipeline was tested on.
+The versions provided are the releases for which the pipeline was tested on.
 Your mileage may very with earlier versions.

-Currently, the following must be copied/linked to the directory where to be run:
+To setup:
-- all python scripts found under ~base~/core
+add the core directory containing the core modules to your PYTHONPATH environment variable.

-- the opencl_code directory found under ~base~/core
+The code is largely designed such that: the main scripts are copied/linked to the directory where to be run:
-- the external_data directory found under ~base~ where ~base~ is the folder where the pipeline is installed.
+- the python scripts found under ~base~/scripts where ~base~ is the folder where the pipeline is installed.

 Main scripts to edit and run: